 The B.S. in Computer Science program at Western Carolina University is designed around sets of principles divided into Program Educational Objectives, and Student Outcomes.
 These principles have been developed by faculty based on standards of the discipline and accreditation practices, with input from industry, alumni, and students.

 Student outcomes describe what students are expected to know and do by the time of graduation.
-The B.S. in Computer Science program at Western Carolina University enables students to achieve, by the time of graduation:
+Graduates of the B.S. in Computer Science program at Western Carolina University will have an ability to: